 The Republic of Cameroon is a country in Central Africa.
 The French Cameroon gained independence from France in 1960, followed by the formerly British Southern Cameroon which gained independence the following year.

 Canada is a North American country with a population of 37.06 million.
 As a founding member of the Commonwealth in 1931, Canada's independence was recognised under the Statute of Westminster.
 SBID Award winners from Canada most recently include Regina Sturrock Design in 2018 and David Chang Design Associates International in 2017.
-David Chang also received the Master of Design 2018 for international services to the highest standards in the profession of Interior Design.
+David Chang was awarded SBID Master of Design in 2018 for international services to the highest standards of interior design.

 Dominica is a mountainous Caribbean island nation with natural hot springs and tropical rain forests.
 With a population of 72,975, Dominica joined the Commonwealth on 3 November 1978.